bowdentheo/BLE-Beacon-Scanner/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the GNU GENERAL PUBLIC LICENSE